 Tour Buses from Tel Aviv to Jerusalem

 Many tourists who need to transfer from Tel Aviv to Jerusalem do so as part of the convenience of a day tour.
 It’s possible to start tours in Tel Aviv and end in Jerusalem at no extra cost, bringing luggage with, and being picked up and dropped off at your hotel.
-The most popular option is a Jerusalem Day Tour, but many other tours, including the Masada and Dead Sea tours, Jerusalem and Dead Sea tours, and many other tours allow you to travel from Tel Aviv to Jerusalem as a by-product of their route.
+The most popular option is a Jerusalem Day Tour.
+Many other tours, including the Masada and Dead Sea tours, Jerusalem and Dead Sea tours, and other tours allow you to travel from Tel Aviv to Jerusalem as a by-product of their route.